How to succeed in complicated construction disputes

 “The team needs to remain dynamic to react (and perhaps re-adjust its position) to the inevitable issue of new information from the opposition, by way of submission papers, pleadings, particulars, or from plenary sessions with the third-party neutral.”

-“The party receiving this new information needs to be receptive to objectively weighting its worth, and feeding results into a live risk register that is constantly updated to assess how the party’s position is either getting stronger or indeed getting weaker.
-A party with a clear and unjaundiced view of the strengths (and weaknesses!) of its own case will also do better in negotiation, as the scope for surprise and the need for rapid re-assessment is radically reduced.”
+“The party receiving this new information needs to be receptive to objectively weighing its worth, and feeding results into a live risk register that is constantly updated to assess how the party’s position is either getting stronger or indeed getting weaker.
+A party with a clear and unjaundiced view of its own case’s strengths (and weaknesses!) will also do better in negotiation, as the scope for surprise and the need for rapid re-assessment is radically reduced.”

 I asked if similar considerations apply at adjudication or arbitration hearings.